 In December we said councils were facing an average cut of about 1.7%.
 We now know the impact of the public health grant, however, because that figure has dropped to just 1.3%.
 People would expect us to say the settlement is even-handed -[interruption]- and the mumbling from the opposition benches confirms that, but a report produced by this House concurs with our view.

-It says: “Excluding London, northern regions have larger start-up funding assessments and revenue spending power per dwelling than their southern counterparts and the more deprived areas generally receive higher per dwelling allocations than less deprived areas”.
+“Excluding London, northern regions have larger start-up funding assessments and revenue spending power per dwelling than their southern counterparts and the more deprived areas generally receive higher per dwelling allocations than less deprived areas”.

 The heat maps (pdf, 58kb) we are publishing today back up the fact that this settlement is fair for all.